araleo/abaco/README.md

   - [ ] Item to grant X lifes
 - [x] Add scoring system
   - [ ] Each round has a base score according to it's difficulty
+  - [ ] Each unsucesful try on a level reduces it's base score
 - [ ] Add tests
 - [ ] UI